-Add flour, baking powder and M&M's and bring together until you have a dough
+Add flour and baking powder and bring together until you have a dough

-- Divide the mixture into 14 balls, or 7 if you want large cookies!
+Divide the mixture into 7 balls (14 if you want smaller cookies)

-- Place the balls of dough well apart on 2 greased trays and flatten a bit with the palm of your hand.
+Place the balls of dough well apart on greased baking trays and flatten a bit with the palm of your hand.

-If you have time, chill in the fridge for approx 30 minutes.
+Chill in the fridge for at least 30 minutes.
 This prevents them from spreading so much

 Cool in the trays.
 If you eat them while still warm they will fall apart.